Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry/README.md

 ### Authenticate the client

-Azure Active Directory (AAD) authentication is an optional feature that can be used with Application Insights.
+Azure Active Directory (AAD) authentication is an optional feature that can be used with Azure Monitor Distro.
 To enable AAD authentication, set the `Credential` property in `AzureMonitorOptions`.
 This is made easy with the [Azure Identity library][identity], which provides support for authenticating Azure SDK clients with their corresponding Azure services.

 ```C#
 // Call AddAzureMonitor and set Credential to authenticate through Active Directory.